 Transition to Canvas - 2013-2014

-During academic year 2013-2014, Highline will be transitioning from the Angel Learning Management System to Instructure's Canvas.
-This site will be the home of faculty support for the system, and for the transition.
+During academic year 2013-2014, Highline is transitioning from the ANGEL Learning Management System to Instructure's Canvas.
+This site is the home of faculty support for the transition.

 What's the schedule?